Federal Graduate PLUS Loan

 For Summer 2014, select the 2013-2014 Award Year with a Loan Period of 05/2014 - 08/2014.

 For Academic year 2014-2015, select 2014-15 Award Year with a Loan Period of 8/2014

 Please read these instructions BEFORE accessing the application.

 - To apply you must click the Sign In button at the website provided in step 6 below

 - Enter the student's FAFSA PIN (If you cannot remember your PIN number, go to www.pin.ed.gov and Request a Duplicate PIN, and then select "Display Now")

-- Begin the PLUS Loan Application Process (Request a Direct PLUS Loan)
+- To begin the PLUS Loan Application Process, select"Request a Direct PLUS Loan"

 - Select Graduate PLUS

 - Access the Graduate PLUS Loan Application at www.studentloans.gov now!

 - 7.21% Fixed

 You must be enrolled at least half-time (5 credit hours) in a graduate or professional